 The façade is crowned by a single tower: the South Tower.
 The North Tower with its spire were struck by lightning in 1837 and suffered from a storm in 1840.
 Viollet-le-Duc had it dismantled in 1847 and although the architect had plans to rebuild it, this plan was never completed.
 However, in March 2013, the mayor of the town of Saint-Denis announced the future reconstruction of the tower and its spire.
 With work expected to start in 2016 (or later), it will soar again at 86 metre above the town as it had been since 1219.

-The nave and the transept
+The basilica’s nave and transept

 The nave was the first of its kind to be built in Rayonnant Gothic style in the 13th century and inspired the naves of other major Gothic cathedrals in northern France and England.
 It features two lower aisles and the high windows of the clerestory which bring outside light to the inside of the sanctuary.